marie678/Projet-Mise-en-prod-3A/README_new_features.md

 # Changes with the 'Mise en production' course

-2 garphics
+2 graphics

 ## Repository organisation / architecture
-no dev / fianl_app, no separation between data preprocessing and application, unique read me
+no dev / final_app, no separation between data preprocessing and application, unique read me